Sita’s Story: Childbirth in rural Nepal

 As we drove down the mountain (which was equally as intense as driving up!)
 I realised that it’s so much more than giving families access to facilities and education — though those are vital.
 It’s restoring dignity, giving hope for a better future, building friendships and bonds and quite literally saving lives.

-100% of profits from Thankyou baby helps get child and maternal health programs to families in need.
+Every nappy and bottle from our Thankyou baby range helps get child and maternal health programs to families in need.
 Nappies available at Coles and Baby Bunting.
 Check out the range at thankyou.co/baby.